Vietnam.vn - Nền tảng quảng bá Việt Nam

 * During the discussions, concerns were raised that allowing Ho Chi Minh City to retain 100% of the revenue from land in areas designated for transport-oriented development (TOD) would violate the Budget Law.
 What is your opinion on this?

 * I fully support this proposal and believe that the National Assembly needs to be decisive.
-We must look at it squarely: where does the money come from to build urban railways?
-The capital requirement for the metro system in Ho Chi Minh City is up to tens of billions of USD.
-The central budget cannot handle it, and the local budget according to the current decentralization is also not enough.
+We must be honest: where will the money come from to build the urban railway?
+The capital requirements for Ho Chi Minh City's metro system amount to tens of billions of USD.
+The central government budget cannot handle it, and the local budget, under the current decentralization system, is also insufficient.

 'Only by shedding the patched-up institutional framework can Ho Chi Minh City achieve a breakthrough' - Photo 2.